Tuesday, September 3, 2013 – Friday, November 1, 2013

 - Awards cannot be deferred to the following year.

 - Fulbright grant recipients must travel on a J-1 visa sponsored by the Fulbright Program.
 It is a condition of the visa that after completion of the research program, scholars must return to Greece and reside there for two years before being eligible to immigrate or apply for permanent residence or a work permit in the United States.
-The purpose of the two-year home residency requirement is to ensure that exchange visitors return to their home country and fulfill the exchange objectives of the Fulbright Program.
+The purpose of the two-year home residency requirement is to ensure that exchange visitors return to their home country and fulfill the exchange objectives of the Fulbright Program to broaden and strengthen mutual understanding between Greece and the United States.
 More information on J1 visa issues can be located at http://j1visa.state.gov/

 Registration and Application Procedures